 Two different embankment sections were checked.
-A 15-foot embankment section with the largest head differential of 15 feet like in South Slidell or Pearl River and a 9-foot embankment with the smallest head differential of 9 feet like in Bayou Lacombe and Eden Isle.
-Two different aquifer sizes were checked.
-The first was a 12-foot aquifer which represented the larger end of sand strata found in geotechnical boring information existing on the northern shores of Lake Pontchartrain.
+A 15-foot embankment section with the largest head differential of 15 feet like in South Slidell or Pearl River and a 9-foot embankment with the smallest head differential of 9 feet like in of sand strata found in geotechnical boring information existing on the northern shores of Lake Pontchartrain.
 The second was a 20-foot aquifer representing a large stratum of sand encountered in southeast Louisiana.